Apologeticus: Charges of more "manifest crimes" answered (Chapters 10–45)

 Christians do not venerate these false and dead gods, nor do they treat them in such a casual and careless manner.
 They worship the One God, the Creator of the universe.
 Unlike the pagan gods, He is real and His very existence is proven by the testimony of the soul, which cries out "God" despite its weakened and fallen state.
-His works and the works of his prophets are preserved from Moses, who was 1000 years before the Trojan War and predates both Saturn and much of ancient Roman literature tradition, to many others key biblical figures.
+His works and the works of his prophets are preserved from Moses—whose life took place 1,000 years before the Trojan War and predates both Saturn and much of ancient Rome's literary tradition—to many other key biblical figures.
 Tertullian goes on to briefly discuss the revelation of God through Christ.
 In order to do that, he speaks of the relationship between the Jewish people and God; they once enjoyed much favor from God but became "so filled with presumptuous confidence in their ancestors that they strayed from their teaching into manners of the world".
 Christ comes to re-establish the true doctrine; He is embodiment of Word and Reason, having been brought forth by God and thus having the title of Son of God.
 He adds, "his ray of God, then, was ever foretold in the past descended into a certain virgin and, formed as flesh in her womb, and was born man mingled (later changed to ‘united’) with God".
 Having given an explanation of the nature and divinity of Christ, Tertullian shifts to the charges of treason.

 To the charges that Christians do not offer sacrifice to Caesar, Tertullian says that it is practically useless to do that, for it is not in their power to give Caesar health, wealth and power.
 What they can offer to him they do through the use of prayer, because only God has absolute power and from him comes the emperor.
 He alone brings up empires and takes them down and only he is responsible for granting Caesar power, health and wealth; "We ask for them [emperors] a long life, undisturbed power, security at home, brave armies, a faithful Senate, an upright people, a peaceful world, and everything for which a man or a Caesar prays".
 Tertullian affirms that by praying for him, Christians are effectively putting Roman interests in God's hands as well as commending Caesar to God.
 In no way do their meetings endanger the state, nor do they involve plotting against the emperor, the senate, or the empire.
 Their treatment of the Roman Empire exhibits the same respect and well wishes that they display upon to their neighbor.
 Any other behavior would not be the sign of a good Christian.